mckfarm/wssc/README.md

 10) rarefy samples
 - picking a depth of 5000 based on rough estimate of plateau in faith_pd rarefaction curve
-- rarefaction is important for equally comparing sequence data from different sampling dates and DNA extractions
+- rarefaction is optional - you randomly select data from your sequences at the same depth for each sample, this is best practice to compare sequencing data from different sampling dates and DNA extractions but you are losing data in the process

 ```
 qiime diversity core-metrics-phylogenetic \